When and How to Implement Time Tracking in Your Company?

 Now that your staff’s concerns are out of the way, it’s time to begin.
 First of all, make use of time tracking apps.
 The right software streamlines the time tracking process.
 You can assign your IT head to this task. once completed, assign a manager who handles the recording of all your company’s time logs.
 A common mistake is having each employee track time individually.

 This is a pointless practice.
 If your employee is unproductive, you see it in the results.
 You won’t see it picking over their slightly long coffee break.
-Time Tracking Should be on a task basis, not on breaks.
+Work hour tracking should be on a task basis, not on breaks.
 Whenever your employee finishes a task for the day, they just log it in.
 It should only take one click.

 Only team leaders have the authority to giving a name to the project and tasks.
 This makes tracking consistent.
 Your team leads should use task manager tools as well.
 This makes them more efficient.
 You won’t get different names for the same task.